Ratstail91/Toy/quick-start-guide.md

 Toy programs begin at the top of the file, and continue until the end, unless an error is encountered.

-## Hello World
+## Print Keyword

-This prints to the stdout, and has a newline appended to the end.
-This can be altered by the host program.
+This keyword prints values to stdout for debugging (this can be altered by the host program), and usually has a newline appended to the end.

 ```
-print "Hello world";
+print "Hello World";
 ```

 ## Names and Variables